Building a Mobile App with Mendix – Part 1

-When you want to create and publish a mobile app there are a couple of things you need to prepare and be aware of.
+When you want to build a mobile app and publish it, there are a couple of things you need to prepare for and be aware of.
 We’ll go through the preparations one by one.

 In theory, the app should behave and look the same on every device.
 However, in real life, behavior can vary because of the different device characteristics, like operating system version, screen size, and hardware.
 Mendix tests on various devices, but project specific styling and implementations can change the behavior.

 This all makes it important to test your app on different devices, and the absolute minimum is to have an IOS and Android device.
 Depending on your audience, match the types of devices, test with different screen sizes, platforms and operation system versions.